openedx/event-tracking/doc/user_guide/design.rst

 Javascript
 ----------

-.. function:: Tracker.emit(event_type, field_values)
+.. function:: Tracker.emit(name, field_values)

-:event_type: A unique identification string for an event that has already been registered.
+:name: A unique identification string for an event that has already been registered.
 :field_values: An object mapping field names to the value to include in the event.
 Note that all values provided must be serializable.

 See the documentation for the Python API.